nikki93/multi/README.md

 # Examples

-Each example has a common, a server, a client file, and also a launch file for a local server.
+Each example has a common module ('...Common.lua'), a server module ('...Server.lua'), a client module ('...Client.lua').
+The examples can be launched on a remote server by running opening the '.castle' file in Castle, or with a local server session by opening the '...Local.lua' file in Castle.

 ## Walking